redgeneLauren/HTMLcourse-sample/Content/Headings and Paragraphs/HeadingsAndParagraphs.q.md

 - `<h6>Source: americanliterature.com</h6>`

 /// type=MS, answer=[1,3,4,5]

-Which of the following line of code has the `headings` written?
+Which of the following line of code has the HTML `headings` written?

 - Line 7